d4n3sh/thedaneshproject/content/posts/2007-07-10-sleep-sleep.md

   - 889737415

 ---
 Been awake since yesterday morning.
 This is what happens when you mix your freelance projects together with your office work.
-Should I reply my office mail first or my client&#8217;s mail?
+Should I reply my office mail first or my client's mail?
 Well anyway, I managed to get them both sorted out now&#8230;. finally!!!

-I&#8217;m getting too old for this now.
-Forgetting lot&#8217;s of stuff and constant tiredness.
+I'm getting too old for this now.
+Forgetting lot's of stuff and constant tiredness.
 O wait the tiredness could be my ciggies&#8230;

-Think I&#8217;ll head off to bed now or maybe kena nasi lemak first 🙂 yum yum&#8230;.
+Think I'll head off to bed now or maybe kena nasi lemak first 🙂 yum yum&#8230;.

-I&#8217;m out&#8230;
+I'm out&#8230;